Smoothstack Lawsuit: Beware of Unlawful Wage Scheme and Employment Contracts

 Key Findings

-• The lawsuit claims Smoothstack violated the Fair Labor Standards Act (FLSA) by not paying wages for training and compensating some employees at minimum wage despite longer working hours, especially during client gaps.
+• The suit alleges that Smoothstack infringed the Fair Labor Standards Act (FLSA) by not paying employees for their training and some employees being paid at minimum wage while their hours were longer, especially during client gaps.

-• This lawsuit has drawn the attention of the Federal Trade Commission (FTC), which examines TRAPs like Smoothstack’s that may unlawfully restrict employees through excessive fees or restrictive agreements.
+• This lawsuit has attracted the attention of the Federal Trade Commission (FTC), which is investigating TRAPs like that of Smoothstack, which might be considered an unlawful way of restricting employees by imposing high fees or entering into restrictive agreements.

 Smoothstack Lawsuit and the Company Overview